 I've just seen somebody today who really hasn't got the message right and I did something I shouldn't do, but sometimes it's necessary.
 I kind of roused [scolded] him and said, "Why are you doing this?
 We've been through this before.”

-These exemplars highlight how the boundaries were blurred between a patients’ right to self-manage autonomously and the imperatives of the healthcare system.
+These exemplars highlight how the boundaries were blurred between a patients’ pecieved right to self-manage autonomously and the imperatives of the healthcare system and professional socialisation.
 The blurring of these boundaries was further evident through participants’ references to evidence-based policy and practice guidelines, and institutional requirements for objectivity and measurability.
 Participants emphasised ‘treating’, and ‘educating’ patients on their ‘condition’ and ‘lifestyle’, as per clinical guidelines and ‘tried and tested’ evidence.
 They focussed on achieving predetermined medical outcomes.
 The normative use of guidelines and evidence is reflected in the comments by Simon and Dr White:

 Just by then relating what the evidence says, that it says if you can complete the program and come twice a week for eight weeks then you would be able to stay out of hospital.
 (Simon)